flukis/fishery/EXPLANATION.md

 ## Speed Problem

-My plan is use a webworker to cache the data with stale while revalidate method, but the problem is the API doesnt provide a header to inform `max-age` of the data so we need to do manually in client side, need to found a way to do caching without that `max-age` information.
+My plan is use a webworker to cache the data with stale while revalidate strategy, but the problem is the API doesnt provide a header to inform `max-age` of the data so we need to do manually in client side, need to found a way to do caching without that `max-age` information.

 ## Mobile View And Desktop View